Since it was first constructed, the Gisborne RWP has undergone a series of upgrades to improve its capacity and performance.

 As we progress, we will keep the community informed and provide opportunities wherever possible so they can provide input on decisions that affect them.
 Early community values research will help us understand the priorities for consultation and inform detailed project planning.

-Subject to final approvals, the main contract to design and build the plant upgrade will commence by mid-2021.
+Subject to final approvals, the main contract to design and build the plant upgrade will commence in late-2021.

 More information about the details of the upgrade will be provided on this page when contracts are finalised.
 You can also subscribe to a project update.

 Several options were considered when looking for the best long-term approach to manage the local area’s sewage and the resulting recycled water.
 These included diverting some or all of the plant’s sewage to other locations for treatment.

 Following detailed analysis, the most sustainable solution was identified as upgrading the plant at the current Gisborne RWP site.
 This will ensure the plant can meet demand through to 2035, at which time we will have undertaken another detailed review of options for future sewage management using the adaptive pathways approach.